 - Uses language and communication approach appropriate to home visitor paraprofessional role

-- Minimum of an Associate’s degree; Bachelor’s degree preferred in the areas of Early Childhood, Child Development, Nursing, Social or Human Services or other related fields.
+- Bachelor’s degree required in the areas of Early Childhood, Child Development, Nursing, Social or Human Services or other related fields.

 - Minimum of two years related experience.